auristor/sro-auristor-client/README.md

 The specific sidecars and sidecar container image tags are embedded in the AuriStorFS KMOD/CSI SpecialResource chart version

-Detailed information on all required CSI Sidecar container images can be found in the corresponding README of the AuriStorFS KMOD/CSI SpecialResource version (see [chartVersions](chartVersions)/***&lt;chart version&gt;***/README.md
+Detailed information on all required CSI Sidecar container images can be found in the [Chart README.md](chart/README.md)

 For Example, from the documentation for [chart version 0.0.5](chartVersions/0.0.5)
 ```